lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

     Y = X * inv + (beta - moving_mean * inv)
     return Y
 ```

-We can now create a proper `BatchNorm` layer.
-Our layer will maintain proper parameters
-for scale `gamma` and shift `beta`,
-both of which will be updated in the course of training.
-Additionally, our layer will maintain
-moving averages of the means and variances
-for subsequent use during model prediction.

 Agora podemos criar uma camada `BatchNorm` adequada.
 Nossa camada manterá os parâmetros adequados